Coming to Montreal for a semester or for a full year?

 The John Molson International Exchange Committee is ready for you!

 To help with the transition process from leaving home and coming to a new city JIC has created a Buddy System.
-JIC will pair you with a current student at JMSB who can help you with anything and everything during your stay here in Montreal and at JMSB.
+JIC will pair you and other exchange students with current students at JMSB who can help you with anything and everything during your stay here in Montreal and at JMSB.
+You will be in groups of 10 people and we will have events and competitions during the year!

-Your buddy will be your tour guide, friend, and partner in crime.
+Your buddies will be your tour guides, friends, and partners in crime.
 The purpose of our buddy system is to ensure that your time in Montreal is one of the best experiences of your life!
 Information about our buddy system will be sent to you by email.

 Life in Montreal